 For short-term goals, like a down payment on a car in 12 months, you can invest in a Money Market Share Account or Share Term Certificate, which is commonly known as a certificate of deposit or CD.
-While these have lower returns, they are safe and you won’t risk losing your money.
 These accounts are smart options for funding any goal you want to achieve in five years or less.

 Your intermediate goals are the ones 5 to 10 years out on your roadmap.
 For example, if you want to send your child to college in eight years, strike a balance between safe investments like share certificates along with a few stocks, which carry some risk, but will add growth.

 Long-term goals are 15 to more than 30 years down the road, such as retirement.
 A mix of stocks along with less risky bonds or cash is a good choice for these goals as long as you can handle market upswings and downswings.